 Most likely your app ad revenue depends on multiple sources as you work to fill all your ad inventory slots.
 Singular can collect your average revenue per session data on a cohort-level basis so you know what’s happening for each new cohort of users you onboard.
 That includes fairly complicated situations where you’re doing multiple ad revenue events.

-In addition, Singular connects with Ironsource’s mediation platform.
-That gives you accurate user-level data on all ad revenue generated per ad network, assuming you’re using IronSource.
+In addition, Singular connects with the Unity LevelPlay mediation platform, among others like ApplovinMAX, Soomla, Facebook, and Admob.
+That gives you accurate user-level data on all ad revenue generated per ad network, assuming you’re using one of those partners.
 Essentially, you move from estimation to complete, accurate data.

 But that’s not all.